trivialTZ/Lsst-Twilight-SNe/notebook/README.md

 With these two levers active, the planner tends to produce a much more even distribution across g/r/i/z without relaxing cadence or over‑swapping filters.

+### m5 feasibility notes
+- Filter feasibility uses LSST-style `m5` scaling: it responds to band-specific sky brightness, seeing, airmass, and the **current exposure time** (including any `sun_alt_exposure_ladder` overrides).
+The read-noise correction `ΔC_m(τ)` is applied so short 5 s visits lose depth appropriately.
+- Sky brightness is sourced from `rubin_sim.skybrightness` when available;
+  otherwise a fallback combines a twilight brightening term with the Krisciunas & Schaefer (1991) moon-scatter model, so moon geometry directly affects `m5`.
+- Per-filter Moon safety uses the notebook’s `min_moon_sep_by_filter` (e.g. `g:35°`) after feasibility: bands that pass the m5/SNR gate remain subject to these minimum separations within each window.

 ## Notebook Parameter Highlights